 Abstract

-Fungal infections are the major cause of many skin diseases especially in developing countries.
-Medicinal plants represents a rich source of antimicrobial agents.
-Tapinanthusglobiferus (Loranthaceae) has been extensively used in ethnomedicine to treat hypertension, ulcer, diabetes, cancer and fungal infections without scientific basis.
+Fungal infections are the major cause of many skin diseases, especially in developing countries.
+Medicinal plants represent a rich source of antimicrobial agents.
+Tapinanthusglobiferus (Loranthaceae) has been extensively used in ethnomedicine to treat hypertension, ulcer, diabetes, cancer and fungal infections without a scientific basis.
 This work was aimed atscreening the phytochemical constituents and evaluating the antifungal activity of methanol leaf extract and its fractions (ethylacetate and n-butanol) of T. globiferus against some clinical fungal isolates including Candida albicans, Trychophytonmentagrophytes, Trychophytonrubrum and Aspergillus niger using agar well diffusion and broth micro-dilution methods.
 Preliminary phytochemical screening of the extract and fractions revealed the presence of carbohydrates, alkaloids, flavonoids, tannins, saponins, glycosides, steroids and triterpenes.
 The extract and its fractions exhibited good antifungal activity against all the test organisms with mean zone of inhibition range of 27.83±0.16 – 14.46±0.29mm which was higher compared to that of the standard drug, Fluconazole (26.1±0.44 – 18.49±0.16 mm).
 The minimum inhibitory concentration (MIC) and minimum fungicidal concentration (MFC) of the methanol extract ranged between 6.25 – 25.0 mg/mL; ethylacetate fraction had 3.13 – 25.0 mg/mL while n-butanol fraction had the least MIC ranged between 0.39 – 12.5 mg/mL against the test organisms.T. globiferushave demonstrated good antifungal activity validating the ethnomedicinal claim of the use of the plant in the treatment of fungal infections.

 Keywords: Antifungal; Phytochemical screening;Tapinanthusglobiferus